benjamingrobertson/benjamingrobertson.github.io/_posts/2017-02-23-css-standards.md

 title:  "CSS Standards and Normalization"
 date:   2017-02-23 00:00:00 -0500
 categories: front-end
-snippet: "A CSS styleguide I wrote for me and the team at Up&amp;Up."
+snippet: "A CSS styleguide I wrote for the dev team at Up&amp;Up."
 ---

 This is the Up&Up CSS / Sass styleguide that I wrote up for our team.
 I started work on it in the fall of 2016 and we have been rolling it out to all new projects.
 After writing CSS / SCSS / Sass for a few years now, I really enjoyed sitting down and reflecting on how I have been writing it, how the team has been writing it, and how we could work better together by being intentional about how we write our code.